arselan95/Plagiarism-Checker/README.txt

 	-> This algorithm's worst case would be that if the target file has everything matching from the corpus file, but that worst case would still be O(n+m) where m is the number of words in corpus file.

+-> The commented lines in main method are for the command line arguments